 ASL Placement Exam

-The Language Laboratory & Research Center (LL&RC) offers the ASL placement exam.
-The examinee should have a minimum of two years of ASL classes at the high school level or one of college.
+The Language Laboratory & Research Center (LL&RC) offers the non-credit bearing ASL placement exam for placement out of ASL 1501 only.
+The examinee should have a minimum of two years of ASL classes at the high school level and with having taken the last class for no longer than one year.
 Exceptions might be someone with a family member who is deaf or a person who is deaf himself / herself.
 Also, please keep in mind that this exam may only be taken once.
-To schedule the ASL Placement Exam, please contact the LL&RC.
+To schedule the ASL Placement Exam, please contact Carla Burrus.

 - Deaf Education